-In this multiple case study, three (3) participants were all public-school school heads assigned to Integrated Schools in the divisions of Tagum City and Davao del Norte.
-Also, an informant for each of the participants such as teacher and the matrix public schools district supervisor were interviewed to support their distinct responses to the given research questions.
-Further, the researchers followed the suggestion of K. Shcoch[29] that in a multiple study, having three or four cases for comparison is probably the most cases that one can realistically handle.
-This is also supported by Stumpfegger[33] that typically in a multiple case study, a small number of selected individuals are enough to saturate the information.
+In this multiple case study, three (3) participants were all Public School Heads assigned to Integrated Schools in the divisions of Tagum City and Davao del Norte.
+Also, an informant for each of the participants such as a teacher and the matrix public schools district supervisor were interviewed to support their distinct responses to the given research questions.
+Further, the researchers followed the suggestion of K. Shcoch [39] that in a multiple study, having three (3) or four (4) cases for comparison is probably the most cases that one can realistically handle.
+This is also supported by Stumpfegger [43] that typically in a multiple case study, a small number of selected individuals are enough to saturate the information.
 Moreover, in this study, the researchers used purposive sampling in choosing the participants.
-In this way, uncovering and generating rich-case-related data were extracted based on the phenomenon of interest [25].
+In this way, uncovering and generating rich-case-related data were extracted based on the phenomenon of interest [31].
 To maintain a high level of anonymity in the conduct of the study, pseudonyms were given to the three (3) participants.
-Each subject will be asked voluntarily to participate in the study.
-The first case is an Integrated School Head assigned in a Medium Category; the second case is an Integrated School Head assigned in a Small School Category; and the third case is an Integrated School Leader assigned in a Large School Category.
-The key informants of each case were the teachers, that served as the driving hand of the school heads in implementing school programs, activities and projects; and Public School District Supervisors, that served as the monitoring and evaluation overseer of the school heads.
+Each participant and informantwere asked voluntarily to participate in the study.
+The first case is an Integrated School Head assigned in a Medium Category; the second case is an Integrated School Head assigned in a Small School Category; and the third case is an Integrated School Head assigned in a Large School Category.
+The key informants of each case were the teachers, who served as the driving hand of the school heads in implementing school programs, activities, and projects; and Public School District Supervisors, who served as the monitoring and evaluation overseer of the school heads.